 Therefore, a valid BRP helps diminish any doubts regarding your entitlement to work and reside in the UK.
 Before May 2014, employers were still able to accept ILR endorsements in expired passports.
 Since then, List A has stated clearly that ‘a current passport endorsed to show that the holder is exempt from immigration control, is allowed to stay in the UK…’.
 It is therefore advisable for those who have their ILR endorsed in an expired passport to make an NTL application in order to prevent issues with your employer and your job.

 We are a London-based immigration law firm specialising in this area of law.
 We can guide and assist you through the application process, ultimately ensuring you have the best chances of success.

-Contact us if you have any questions on this matter for a free initial 15-minute consultation.
+Contact us if you have any questions on this matter for an initial 15-minute consultation.